© Crown copyright 2018

 This publication is available at https://www.gov.uk/government/publications/uk-trade-tariff-community-and-common-transit-outwards/uk-trade-tariff-community-and-common-transit-outwards

-Community transit (CT) is an EU customs procedure that allows non-community goods which duty has not been paid on to move from one point in the EU to another (including from one point to another in an individual member state).
-It is also used for the movement of goods to, from or between the ‘special territories’ of the EU and between the EU and Andorra (Harmonised System chapter 25-97) or San Marino.
+Community transit (CT) is a UK and EU customs procedure that allows non-community goods which duty has not been paid on to move from one point in the UK, or EU to another (including from one point to an in an individual member state).
+It’s also used for the movement of goods to, from or between the ‘special territories’ of the EU and between the UK, or EU, and Andorra (Harmonised System chapter 25 to 97) or San Marino.

-The ‘common’ transit procedure is used for the movement of goods between the EU and the other contracting parties to the Common Transit Convention (‘common transit countries’) or between the common transit countries.
+The ‘common’ transit procedure is used for the movement of goods between the UK, or EU, and the other contracting parties to the Common Transit Convention (‘common transit countries’) or between the common transit countries.